floatml/floatml.github.io/_posts/2021-6-13-Learning-From-Noise.md

 The details of the methods are omitted for the sake of brevity, however, I'll list out the key assumptions used in sampling noise images using some of the above methods:

- 1. The magnitude of the Fourier Transform of natural images generally follows a power law $1/|f|^\alpha$.
+ 1. The magnitude of the Fourier Transform of natural images generally follows a [power law](https://en.wikipedia.org/wiki/Power_law).
  2. Wavelet coefficients of natural images follow a non-gaussian distribution.
  3. Natural images have a high degree of sparsity.